Brndnrphl/promptTodoList/README.md

    - `quit`: This option allows you to exit the todolist application.
    - If you enter any other input, you will see an "Invalid input" message.

-3. To add a new task, enter `new` and follow the prompts to enter the task description.
-Repeat this step to add multiple tasks.
-4. To view the list of tasks, enter `list`.
-A dialog box will appear displaying all the tasks in the list.
-5. To delete a task, enter `delete` and follow the prompt to enter the task you want to delete.
-If the task is found, it will be removed from the list and you will see a "Task deleted successfully" message.
-If the task is not found, you will see a "Task not found" message.
-6. To exit the todolist application, enter `quit`.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.